spatialos/UnrealGDK/docs/content/generating-a-snapshot.md

 ## Generating a snapshot

-To generate a snapshot, use the **Snapshot** button on the SpatialOS Unreal GDK toolbar in the Unreal Editor:
+To generate a snapshot, use the **Snapshot** button on the SpatialOS GDK for Unreal toolbar in the Unreal Editor:

  ![Snapshot]({{assetRoot}}assets/screen-grabs/snapshot.png)